hackphx-arduinowearables/Team08/morse_earring/README.md

 Notes
 -----

 In creating this project, we learned to use the Xadow device, and its associated modules; specifically, the BLE and breakout boards.
+See images folder for additional design details.

 Approximate design and build time: 7 hours